 How to Transition to a New IT Service Provider

 Transitioning to a new IT support provider can be awkward, especially when the current entity has all but embedded themselves in the infrastructure.
-Here we have put together an easy to follow, step-by-step guide for locking out your current IT provider once you decide to transit to a new a new one.
+Here we have put together an easy to follow, step-by-step guide for locking out your current IT provider once you decide to transition to a new one.

-- Make a list of all username and passwords for your domain, server(s), user accounts, etc. (Checklist below)
+- Make a list of all usernames and passwords for your domain, server(s), user accounts, etc.